José Feliciano at the World Series, October 7, 1968.

 He also fancies himself a hockey player, having played in a benefit game, scoring several goals that the goalie didn't exactly try to stop (and God, whom Putin does not believe exists, help any opponent who checked him into the boards).
 He was instrumental in helping Russia get soccer's 2018 World Cup.
 (Bribery?)
 He is a fan of his hometown soccer team, Zenit St. Petersburg, often called the most racist club in the world.

-October 7, 1955: Allen Ginsberg gives the 1st public reading of his poem "Howl" at the Six Gallery in the North Beach section of San Francisco.
-The poets reading that night were, in order: Philip Lamantia, Michael McClure, Philip Whalen, Ginsburg and Gary Snyder.
-Jack Kerouac, already a published novelist but 2 years away from his magnum opus On the Road being published, refused to read his own work, but cheered the other writers on.
+Also on this day, Allen Ginsberg gives the 1st public reading of his poem "Howl" at the Six Gallery in the North Beach section of San Francisco.
+The poets reading that night were, in order: Philip Lamantia, Michael McClure, Philip Whalen, Ginsberg and Gary Snyder.
+Jack Kerouac, already a published novelist but 2 years away from his magnum opus On the Road being published, refused to read his own poetry, but cheered the other writers on.

 While the poem, which sparked an obscenity trial, is best remembered for its opening of, "I saw the best minds of my generation destroyed by madness," the part that sticks out to me is Part II, in which Ginsberg compares America's consumer culture to a Canaanite god, usually in the form of a giant bull and demanding the sacrifice of children, mentioned in the Old Testament as Molech (MOLL-ick) or Moloch (MOH-lock):